A communication skills blueprint to help leaders and managers engage, influence and inspire their people

 That’s because line managers in our organisations – after all, still the most trusted source of information for the majority of employees – often don’t have the communication skills or confidence to support and deliver the message.

-Even though a manager’s primary job is to get results by influencing others, people so often end up in management roles – sometimes very senior ones – without having developed or been trained in the capabilities they need to succeed, including the essential communication skills.
+Even though a manager’s primary job is to get results by influencing others, people so often end up in management roles – sometimes very senior ones – without having developed or been trained in the capabilities they need to succeed, including the essential engagement skills.

 From an internal communication perspective, that means cascade briefings are poorly delivered if at all, meaningful dialogue is non-existent and major change gets too little ownership or frontline support.
-And the end result: Our beautifully crafted communications don’t get off the ground, never mind land at their destination.
+And the end result: our beautifully crafted communications don’t get off the ground, never mind land at their destination.

 Briefing or eulogy?